Lightnet/sdl3_vulkan_lua_c/README.md

 # Libraries:
 - SDL 3.2.22
 - Lua 5.4
-- vulkan sdk 1.4 from github
+- Vulkan sdk 1.4 from github

   Note using the cmake to fetchcontent from github build and compile.